AlSimons/graph_ambient_weather/README.md

-This is a pair of simple programs intended to graph one or two data sets from the backup file created by the Ambient WS-2000 oersonal weather station.
+This is a pair of simple programs intended to graph one or two data sets from the backup file created by the Ambient WS-2000 personal weather station.
 I suspect that the backup file for the WS-2902 is very similar, if not identical, so probably only small tweaks would be needed to work with that station.